 What are some supplies you need to start threading?
-In fact, there are some equipment you must prepare.
+In fact, there is some equipment you must prepare.

 Needle: First, you will need a needle.
-Depending on the type of sewing projects you are working on, choose an appropriate size and shape.
+Depending on the type of sewing project you are working on, choose an appropriate size and shape.

 Thread: Then, find the thread that matches the color and thickness of your fabric or project.